-- Emotional regulation: How to identify your emotions as they occur and manage your reactions to them.
+- Emotional regulation: How to name your emotions as they occur and manage your reactions to them.

-Though DBT is used to treat a variety of different mental health conditions, its goals usually include the improvement of overall mood, more effective management of emotions and difficult situations, and improved interpersonal skills.
+Though DBT is used to treat people with various mental health conditions, its goals usually include improving overall mood, more effective management of emotions and difficult situations, and improved interpersonal skills.

-DBT was originally developed for use with women who have borderline personality disorder, but now it may also be used as a treatment for a variety of mental health concerns, including:
+DBT was originally developed for use with women who have borderline personality disorder (BPD), but now it may also be used as a treatment for a variety of mental health concerns, including:

 - Borderline personality disorder

 - Eating disorders, and other eating disorders